 A violin for every use

-To conclude, and you have understood this, each violin will have its predispositions for each kind of use.
-It is not uncommon to meet violinists who have a classical violin and an electric violin.
-Moreover, in the professional field, most violinists have one or more copies of each instrument.
-They choose to use one or another depending on the playing conditions.
-In classical performances such as a church ceremony, they will opt for their classical violin and prefer their electric violin for a little more rocker performances.
+To sum it all up, each violin will have its own particular characteristics for each type of use.
+It is therefore not uncommon to find violinists who have both a classical and an electric violin.
+In fact, in the professional sphere, most violinists own one or more of each instrument.
+They choose to use one or the other depending on their playing conditions.
+For classical performances such as a church ceremony, they will favor their classical violin and will prefer their electric violin for more rocking performances.

 Ultimately, the comparison between the two instruments has to stop, considering that they are both violins with a set of different characteristics and uses.